zhanglei923/CrossPage/README.md

                 ,page: "#1b -> #2a -> #3b -> #4a"
         });

-Get an iframe object by selector from an iframe somewhere:
+Get an iframe object by selector from assigned iframe:

         $.crosspage.getFrame("parent");
         $.crosspage.getFrame("self");